hwarden162/applied-ml/_episodes/04-simple-workflow.md

 teaching: 0
 exercises: 0
 questions:
-- "Write something here."
+- "How do we make a workflow using `tidymodels`?"
 objectives:
-- "Write something here."
+- "Create a linear regression workflow using `tidymodels`."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "A workflow is a series of steps that are executed in order to accomplish a task."
 ---

 ## Creating a Workflow